sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 ---
-title: How to install SOurcegraph with Docker Compose
+title: How to install Sourcegraph with Docker Compose
 tags: [tutorial, Docker, Docker Compose, Sourcegraph]
 author: oluebube-princess-egbuna
 description: Learn how to install Sourcegraph with Docker Compose on your hosts.